Softsun2/DMFsim-benchmarking/readme.md

 ## [The Script](Benchmark.py)
 The script obtains data with [top](https://man7.org/linux/man-pages/man1/top.1.html) and exports that data to a spreadsheet readable format (csv).
+By default the script profiles the simulation at a gridsize of 1000.
+Only the target gridsize vs. metrics machine will profile the simulation with the full range of gridsizes.
 Message me if there are questions or issues with the script.

 ### Usage
 The following assumes that the benchmarking repo is located at the top level of the `DMFsim` repo.
+You should be able to obtain the desired data overnight if you run the script on all the machines at the same time.
+I used multiple ssh connections to run the script on other machines.

 #### Parameters
 At the top of [Benchmark.py](Benchmark.py) you can set the constant variables for the trials, the number of rounds of benchmarking, and range of grid sizes to benchmark against.